 Most of our users render multiple minutes of video for just a few pennies.
 The exact cost is dependent on the region, assigned memory, type of video, parallelization and other parameters.
 For each render, we estimate a cost and display it to you.
 You might also need a Remotion license (see below).

 Remotion Lambda requires you to create an AWS account and create a user with some permissions attached to it.
 We require only the minimal amount of permissions required for operating Remotion Lambda.

 npx remotion lambda command.

 Everything you can do using the CLI, you can also control using Node.JS APIs.
-Refer to the left sidebar to see the list of available APIs.
+See the reference here.

 The standard Remotion license applies. https://github.com/remotion-dev/remotion/blob/main/LICENSE.md